Issue network: Iron triangles versus issue networks

-Interest groups

-Interest groups are organizations that may be formed by constituents of an issue network to help promote their cause.
-They usually focus on tactics of raising money to donate to political campaigns and lobbying politicians already elected into office.
-Forming these organizations are often the most effective way for an issue network to influence government policy.
-Without them, it can be hard for the members of issue networks to unite as a whole in order to effectively make their demands heard.
-Interest groups play an integral part of Iron Triangle networks.
-They act as the voice of the people in the constant communication between themselves, legislatures, and bureaucracies.
+Issue networks may be confused with the related concept of Iron triangles, but have several key differences.
+One of these is that issue networks are generally free-forming groups of people in the public sector who form a coalition together, not through a congressional committee, or a federal agency but are bound together to work on a current issue.
+Therefore, issue networks are often temporary, breaking up when their goals are accomplished, unlike iron triangles.
+Another difference between iron triangles and issue networks is that issue networks can oppose each other.
+For instance, an issue network based around supporting the construction of a pipeline can cause another issue network to form that opposes it.
+The members of an issue network may support or oppose it for various reasons, but what brings them together is their shared opinions.

 Other countries

 From a stable policy community, through a period of substantial change under firm government control, to a densely populated and competitive environment composed of issue networks.
 In countries such as Australia and the United Kingdom, government is returning to a more interactive strategy regarding issue networks.
 In other countries, group input is a vital component of the policy-making process, through that process bureaucratic expertise is built-up and maintained.
 The existence of knowledgeable government agencies is necessary to balance the demands of competing groups and thereby ensure greater stability of policy outcomes.
 For example, in Australia, higher education is a good example of how the government is listening to clientele groups (issue networks) less than they were in the past due to the complexity of universities and the higher education system.